 Each instructor sponsoring a field trip is an agent of the college and as such is responsible for making proper arrangements for the trip, including a first-aid kit, and conducting the trip in ways which ensure against negligence and safeguard the welfare of the students while under the jurisdiction of the college.

 Each instructor planning a field trip which will take students from other classes shall prepare a notice of that activity including a roster of the names of the students involved.
-Copies of this notice and roster will be given to each student for presentation to the instructor(s) of the class(es) he/she will miss while on the field trip.
+Copies of this notice and roster will be given to each student for presentation to the instructor(s) of the class(es) to be missed while on the field trip.

 When arrangements have been made in advance to have students go on their own to a field trip destination and when the class assembles and convenes at the destination, the instructor may meet them at the destination.